luslab/oz-bulk-rnaseq/H. Differential Expression.md

 N = total number of mappable reads in the library
 L = number of base pairs in the gene/transcript/exon etc (i.e. the size of gene length) FLAWED STATISTICALLY.
 These has been superseded by:
 - Transcripts per Million (TPM); Counts/million (CPM): also normalises sequencing depth & gene length but in the reverse order.
 [TPM has superseded FPKM as it is a fairer statistical measure](https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/).
+Per Million helps keep the value sensible (avoids huge number of decimals)
 ![enter image description here](https://lh3.googleusercontent.com/wB60H7Ih8MZmQk_7TAkj_Kc9KKO-vKpyvszwsf2xmpwOdV7q-QXqyGHkO_jDbczcHW2id7g1VW9w6w)
 - TMM (trimmed mean of M values)
 - upper quartile